FRRouting/frr/doc/Building_FRR_on_CentOS6.md

 ### Download Source, configure and compile it
 (You may prefer different options on configure statement.
 These are just an example.)

-You may want to pay special attention to `/usr/lib64` paths and change them if you are not building on a x86_64 architecture

     git clone https://github.com/frrouting/frr.git frr
     cd frr